hkniberg/ainutshell/4-extra/460-prompt-engineering-techniques.md

 Continuing on this example: Let's say the AI gave us some useful info about escape rooms, and now I have followup questions.
 In that case it is better to add a followup prompt, since the previous response is still relevant, and we want to build on it.

-- Prompt 1: I'm planning a company offsite, and I want to do some cool original activity.
+- Prompt 1: I'm planning a team offsite, and I want to do some cool original activity.
 Any suggestions?
 Give me a short list.
 - Response 1: Escape Room, Rafting, VR team quest, Parkour workshop, Skydiving (.... and imagine more ideas here...)
 - Prompt 2: How about Escape room?
 - Response 2: (....
 Ai responds with lots of info about escape rooms)